 The Office of General Counsel (OGC) provides the FCA Board and staff with legal counsel as well as guidance on the Farm Credit Act and general corporate, personnel, ethics, and administrative matters.
 OGC supports the Agency’s development and promulgation of regulations, enforcement of applicable laws and regulations, and implementation of conservatorships and receiverships.
 The office represents and advises the Agency on civil litigation.
 It also serves as the liaison to the Federal Register, administers the Agency’s ethics program, and handles Freedom of Information Act requests.
 Charles R. Rawls is Director of the Office of General Counsel.

 The Office of Inspector General provides independent and objective oversight of Agency programs and operations through audits, inspections, evaluations, investigations, and the review of proposed legislation and regulations.
 The office promotes economy and efficiency within FCA and seeks to prevent and detect fraud, waste, abuse, and mismanagement in the Agency’s programs and operations.
 Elizabeth M. Dean is Director of the Office of the Inspector General.

-The Office of Management Services manages and delivers the Agency’s information technology, financial, human capital, and administrative services.
+The Office of Management Services manages and delivers the Agency’s financial, human capital, and administrative services.
 The office coordinates planning efforts, including information resources management, security, human capital, and financial plans for the Agency.
 By centrally planning, managing, and delivering resource services, OMS enables the Agency's program offices to fully focus their time and attention on their respective mission-related responsibilities.
 Stephen G. Smith serves as both the Chief Financial Officer of FCA and as Director of the Office of Management Services.